jackfranklin/ST2-MDN-Search/README.md

+#MDN what?

+MDN = Mozilla Developer Network, one of the best developer resources that not enough people seem to use.

 #MDN Search from Sublime Text 2

 This plugin will let you search MDN either by the word(s) selected or through the command palette and letting you input a search query.